chrisgriffis/webcam/README.md

 # webcam
-implement face detection on desktop computer using a webcam and dosomething fun with the output.
+implement face detection on desktop computer using a webcam and "do something fun" with the output.